Treefrog/Handbook/Manual/Quitting.md

 ### “Treefrog Owns the Client Relationship”

 There is also the additional feeling that anyone who leaves wants to talk it out with each client - especially because they've created such a personal relationship with the client in some cases.
 Simply put: no. Every time this happens, we get into massive expensive discussions with the client and in every case, it sends the client for a spin and prevents our and the client's future success.
-Sometimes the quitter even tells the client we are going to bankrupt or adds unnecessary (and untrue) drama, and damages the client relationship permanently.
+Sometimes the leaver even tells the client we are going to bankrupt or adds unnecessary (and untrue) drama, and damages the client relationship permanently.

 The ideal client transition process is: